lucidworks/solr/solr/modules/external-files/README.md

 that is mapped to the ExternalFileField2 field type.
 The FileFloatSource2 class performs the following steps to load the files:

-* Locates the latest timestamp directory for the file name requested.
+* Locates the latest timestamp directory for the filename requested.
 For example if field name *customer1_ef* is requested it will locate the latest timestamp inside external file directory tree:

-$root/bucket[0-249]/filename/timestamp
+$root/bucket[0-249]/customer1_ef/timestamp

 * Locates the shardId directory inside the timestamp directory that matches the replica's SolrCloud shardId.

-* Using a thread per partition, it merge-joins the external partitions with the corresponding index extract partition and loads the floats into the array.
+* Using a thread per partition, it merge-joins the external partitions within the shard with the corresponding index file partition and loads the floats into an in-memory array indexed by Lucene id.

-* Once loaded and cached the floats are mapped to lucene ids and can be used anywhere a function query can be used.
+* Once loaded and cached the floats are mapped to Lucene ids and can be used anywhere a function query can be used.
 This includes: field lists, sorting fields, collapse, facet aggregations, frange filter queries, facet queries (frange filter queries)

 ## Caching of the Files